osuosl/formsender/docs/source/usage.rst

 The app will now wait at ``localhost:5000`` for the form to be submitted, and will email the information submitted to the email specified.
 You can navigate to ``localhost:5000`` to see a simple test form.

+If you want to make changes to the local development setup, there is a command called run_simple at the bottom of request_handler.py.
+The first variable is the location of the listener (set to ``127.0.0.1``, or ``localhost``), the second is the port (set to ``5000``).
+These two variables can be changed to match your desired setup.